Cenotes in Tulum: Dive into the Ultimate Traveler’s Experience

 The main cenote is divided into two swimming areas, separated by a wooden walkway.
 The shallow part of the cenote, where younger children can splash around in the clear water, is very popular with families.

-The deeper pool is overlooked by a cliff, ideal for a fun jump into the cenote.
+The deeper pool is overlooked by a cliff, great for a fun jump into the cenote.
 Snorkeling is also popular on this side.
 This is one of the most beautiful Cenotes in Tulum.

-Best tip about cenotes in Tulum: Cenote Azul is easily accessible from Cancun, Playa Del Carmen and Tulum, so it is very crowded.
+Best tip about cenotes near Tulum: this Cenote is easily accessible, so it is very crowded.
 It is recommended to go early in the morning or late in the afternoon to avoid the crowds.

-How to get to Cenote Azul: Cenote Azul is easily accessible with a rental car, a local colectivo or a quick cab.
+How to get to Cenote Azul: is easily accessible with a rental car, a local colectivo or a quick cab.

 9 – Cenote Cristalino

-Cenote Cristalino is located very close to the aforementioned Cenote Azul and is definitely worth a stop.
+Cenote Cristalino is located very close to the aforementioned Blue Cenote and is definitely worth a stop.

 It is an open air cenote where you can find some of the most beautiful crystal clear waters in Mexico.

-How to get to Cenote Cristalino: Cenote Cristalino is easily accessible with a rental car, a local Colectivo or a quick cab ride.
-It can easily be combined with a visit to nearby Cenote Azul and Cenote Jardin del Eden.
+How to get the: Cenote is easily accessible with a rental car, a local Colectivo or a quick cab ride.
+It can easily be combined with a visit to nearby Blue Cenote and Cenote Jardin del Eden.

 Where to stay in Tulum?